erik-helleren/growing-SEs/src/teaching/2_core_skills.md

 All this growth takes time.
 The important thing is that there is a positive derivative of skill and that positive derivative is proportional to the effort others put into growing the student.

+>Growth is a process, and a slow one.
+Reflect on how long it took to get to where you are today if you ever get frustrated with the pace of progress.

 The growth we see as senior engineers can seem slow to us because we have already ingrained these skills and habits.
 We see the bug before they have finished the line, or notice the production risk that the unit tests aren't covering on the code review.
 We have practiced these skills for years and these are skills that get better with practice.
 They are not learned overnight.
 This is especially true for some skills like:

 -  Identifying the difference between fact and assumption on the fly